oplS16projects/Fred-s-Stockroom/README.md

 - [x] HTML webpage should have a search button that will allow user to look up the stock symbols using the name of the company.

 #### Milestone 1 Update
-So Udit and I was able to create a simple Racket webpage as we expected.
+So we able to create a simple Racket webpage as we expected.

 Krin:
 Krin created the front-end.rkt which is a web form that allow user to enter 4 stock symbols along with the submit button.
 When user hit submit button, it will return the input into a list which allow me to use that into the next process, jeeve/markets.